hack3rs.ca network-security

 Wireless passive monitoring

-Kismet is a passive wireless monitoring and detection platform used by defenders to discover wireless networks and clients, monitor channels, and investigate rogue or misconfigured wireless activity in authorized environments.
+Kismet is a passive wireless monitoring platform that defenders use to discover SSIDs and clients, build wireless baselines, and investigate rogue or misconfigured access points in authorized environments — without sending a single probe.

 how-to-learn-this-tool-like-a-defender